Chronic fatigue syndrome is defined as a disorder indicated by extreme fatigue.

 - Exercise therapy was more effective at reducing fatigue comparing to passive treatment or no treatment at all

-- Exercise therapy is a safe treatment considering absence of severe side effects
+- Exercise therapy is a safe treatment considering the absence of severe side effects

 - Information about pharmaceuticals and their efficacy was insufficient to draw conclusions.